 Regenerative Injection Therapies are performed on an outpatient basis, requiring no down time.
 The procedures are extremely safe, take less than an hour, and recovery entails simply allowing your body to begin the healing process as you continue about your life.
 There are virtually no restrictions and healing begins immediately.

 Stem Cell Therapy

 When fetuses form in utero, the process begins with stem cells.
 These undifferentiated cells migrate to the appropriate body part and “grow into” the cell type used to build a specific tissue.
 These cells are called fetal stem cells.
 As adults, our bodies also manufacture undifferentiated cells that possess the ability to develop into a specific cell type.
-Adipose tissue, or body fat, offers an excellent, easily harvestable, source of these adult stem cells.
+Bone Marrow Aspirate Concentrate (BMAC) offers an excellent, easily harvestable, source of these adult stem cells.

 Once harvested, the concentrated stem cells are reinjected into damaged joints under x-ray or Ultrasound.
 New cartilage, tendons, ligaments, bone and fibrous connective tissues begin to grow immediately but you may not feel a reduction in pain from this process for 4-6 weeks.
 This process of regeneration results in new tissue growth, healing, and progressive pain relief.

 When injury or trauma occurs, your body calls on platelets to repair the area.
 Platelets, the master healing component of blood, contain growth factors that work to reduce inflammation and repair damage.
 When this process is disrupted, repair subsides and eventually ceases.
 Damaged tissues leave you with unresolved inflammation and pain.